 Nursing Care Plans

-Treatment of seizure disorder consists of anticonvulsant therapy to reduce the number of future seizures.
-The nurse should monitor the patient for signs of toxicity: nystagmus, ataxia, lethargy, dizziness, slurred speech, nausea and vomiting.
+Nursing care plan goals for patients with seizure includes maintaining a patent airway, maintaining safety during an episode, and imparting knowledge and understanding about the condition.
+The nurse should monitor the patient for signs of toxicity: nystagmus, ataxia, lethargy, dizziness, slurred speech, nausea, and vomiting.
 It is also the duty of the nurse to provide support to the family and answering questions and correcting misconceptions that surround it.

-Here are four (4) seizure disorder nursing care plans:
+Here are five nursing diagnosis for seizure nursing care plans:

 - Risk for Trauma or Suffocation